 Books written by international artists are also on display in the museum, and their work is included in events held by the manga museum on the subject.

 Besides the vast manga display, there is a display of things that belonged to the elementary school that was hosted in the building before.
+The Kyoto International Manga Museum is definitely one of the coolest attractions in the city.

 People recognise the Japanese culture by its beautiful and colourfully dressed geishas.